AnonymousBlockChainDemocracy/DirectDemocracy-49-O-Voter/README.md

 A crypto-anarchist is a person who consciously uses cryptographic methods for bringing about a more anarchist (meaning decentralized and decoupled form of political power) society.
 A crypto-anarchist may have one or more interests in cryptography, communications, computers, software, social causes, online rights, and the ability of technology to solve some of the problems humans face. #Artivism and Anonymous.

+In general crypto-anarchists view government laws as a cynical expression of corporate influence yet the laws of mathematics that make modern cryptography possible is what describes our reality.
+We can proceed to exploit this difference in order to undermine corrupt authorities.
+Software that uses public key cryptography makes it very difficult for unintended persons to monitor what people say to each other.
+This provides a platform for freedom of expression and anonymity.